jprante/elasticsearch-jdbc/README.md

 	index=relations id=Bad {"contact":{"employee":"Jones","customer":"Bad"}}

 Note how the `employee` column is collapsed into a JSON array.
 The repeated occurrence of the `_id` column controls how values are folded into arrays for making use of the Elasticsearch JSON data model.
+Make sure your SQL query is ordered by `_id`.

 ## Column names for JSON document construction